This webpage has some of my past work and research for this new work.

 “I delight in things with an unbridled sense of fun, especially those with a satirical element.
 So despite my not wanting to engage with anything related to the pandemic that isn’t absolutely necessary, I completely enjoyed Caca-Capitalismo.
 The fact that it’s a shining example of accessible, audio-described online performance plays a huge role in achieving that.”

-Use of 間 in previous practice featuring MaggZ, timestamp 25-27 minutes.
+See previous practice featuring MaggZ, timestamp 25-27 minutes.
 In this clip, MaggZ embodies teenagehood and the flavour of Salt & Vinegar Smith’s Chips.

 Live Links to Collabrator’s work: